Yes, but what time is it?

 Why 24 hours?

-Let’s start with the simplest picture of all: with the Earth not spinning at all.
+Let’s start with the simplest picture of all: the one where the Earth does not spin at all.

 Lie outside on a clear night, on your back on the stationary Earth, and look up.
 You will see the stars wheeling over you as the hours pass.
 They wheel from east to west.
 Whenever some stars set in the west, new ones will rise in the east.

-Once you have made the change, the stars above you are a huge clock and you can put your watch away.
-The stars complete precisely one revolution every sidereal day.
+Once you have made the change, you can put your watch away because the stars above you are themselves a huge clock.
+They complete precisely one revolution every sidereal day.
 Measured according to the star clock, the stars don’t rise or set at different times each night: any given star always rises or sets at exactly the same time.
 That isn’t an extra fact about stars – it’s simply what sidereal time means.

 The Sun moves along an invisible line in the starry sky, which is called the ecliptic.
 (All the other wanderers move near the ecliptic in a broad path called the zodiac, but we don’t need to think about them now).